sepuckett86/goodminder/git-help/how_we_test.md

 ```

 ## Commands for running the server
-Navigate to the directory which contains www/ and Vagrantfile
+Navigate to the directory which contains www and Vagrantfile

 Then type:
 ```